tiborh/markdown/README.md

 * [RStudio](http://www.rstudio.com)
 * [Emacs](http://www.gnu.org/software/emacs/)

+another way: [1]: numbered list at the at the end of the doc and referring to them with square brackets in the text:

+you should spend a lot of time on [R Bloggers][1] and learn some tricks of the trade, and do not forget [Simply Statistics][2] either.
+Sometimes [Stackoverflow][3] can also help but nowadays they are very quick to close off topics you may want to read more about.

 ## Secondary heading

 Phasellus nec finibus neque.
 Vestibulum quis bibendum risus.
 Nunc maximus varius lectus, eu blandit sem efficitur non.
 Donec consequat velit sit amet urna auctor, vitae ornare lacus tristique.
 Aliquam eget malesuada est, quis blandit mi.
 Quisque sodales leo lectus, in fermentum odio dictum iaculis.
 Nullam at ex vestibulum, sagittis lectus varius, viverra turpis.
 Morbi justo nulla, semper eget dolor id, laoreet mattis augue.
 Integer sed ex ipsum.